1. What is the Home Energy Saving Kit?

 In the unlikely event that you have any difficulty using these tools, please refer to the manufacturers’ guidelines contained in the Home Energy Saving Kit.
 If the problem persists, please notify staff when returning the toolkit back to your library.

-The Home Energy Saving Kit has been developed by Codema, Dublin’s Energy Agency, and was initially funded through the INTERREG NWE project Academy of Champions for Energy (ACE) project, and more recently extended with support from SEAI.
+The Home Energy Saving Kit has been developed by Codema, Dublin’s Energy Agency, and was initially funded through the INTERREG NWE project Academy of Champions for Energy (ACE) project, and was extended in recent years with support from organisations such as SEAI, DCCAE and Dublin City Public Libraries.
 The Home Energy Saving Kit is based on toolkits developed by the Department of State Development of the Government of South Australia and has been redesigned to specifically suit Irish households and conditions.